RndmCodeGuy20/Striver-Sheet/README.md

 # 60 Days Coding Challenge - ✅ ACCEPTED

-From June 1, 2023 I started my journey of completing the entire [Striver's SDE Sheet](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems/), to make myself ready for the upcoming interviews.
-I will be solving 5 questions daily and will be updating my progress here.
+From June 1, 2023, I started my journey of completing the entire [Striver's SDE Sheet](https://takeuforward.org/interviews/strivers-sde-sheet-top-coding-interview-problems/), to make myself ready for the upcoming interviews.
+I will be trying to solve 5 questions daily and will be updating my progress here.

 ## Day 1: June 1, 2023